 - cranberries – fresh or frozen

-- baking powder + baking powder
+- baking powder + baking soda

 How To Make Vegan Cranberry Orange Bread